What We Do

 The Ottawa Humane Society offers a range of emergency and animal protection services including:

-- Help sick and injured strays: Respond to and provide emergency transportation for injured and sick stray animals.
+- Help sick and injured strays: Respond to and provide emergency transportation for injured and sick stray animals in cases where investigation is not required.
 This does not include pets where the owner is readily available.

-- Respond to animals whose lives are in immediate danger: Agents help animals in distress including dogs left in hot cars and animals hit by cars.
+- Respond to animals whose lives are in immediate danger where investigation is not required.
 This does not include sick animals whose owners are readily available.

-Thanks to you, the OHS helps more than 10,000 homeless, lost, abandoned and abused animals every year.
+Thanks to you, the OHS helps more than 10,000 homeless, lost and abandoned animals every year.
 Unfortunately, the OHS does not have the resources to provide medical help to animals with owners.